 (2+√φ)÷2

-this, though, uses some numbers from both and leaves 10.46 (20 cubits).
+This, though, uses some numbers from both and leaves 10.46 (20 cubits).

-Considering the shape and the uniqueness of its build connecting it with π and Romulus could have been a possibility along with Julius Caesar's death, which might have postponed it for another event.
+Alternatively, considering that the period from its construction in 27 BC until 1985 equates to 2012 years, this converted into an angle is very nearly π.
+For it to be exactly π, it would have had to be built in 42 BC; as it stands, it is 0.02 away.
+Considering the shape and the uniqueness of its construction, connecting it with π and Romulus could have been a possibility, along with Julius Caesar's death, which might have postponed it for another event.

 Also, with most Roman buildings, there wasn't any alignment north/south or east/west, and buildings were built leading away from temples and important buildings.
-As the Pantheon is considered quite important it marked an important event (like victory over Greece and Egypt) but if it were even more important it might have been connected to Romulus (the founder of Rome) and as such it's importance might never be fully understood.
+As the Pantheon is considered quite important, it marked an important event (like victory over Greece and Egypt), but if it were even more important, it might have been connected to Romulus (the founder of Rome), and as such, its importance might never be fully understood.

 Pantheon Rome